metallb/metallb/website/content/concepts/bgp.md

   one to the other prior to disrupting the "drained" service.
 - Add transparent retry logic on the client side, to gracefully recover from sudden disconnections.
-This works especially well if your clients are things like mobile apps or rich single page web apps.
+This works especially well if your clients are things like mobile apps or rich single-page web apps.
 - Put your services behind an ingress controller.
 The ingress controller itself can use MetalLB to receive traffic, but having a stateful layer between BGP and your services means you can change your services without concern.
-You only have to be careful when changing the deployment of the ingress controller itself (e.g. when adding more nginx pods to scale up).
+You only have to be careful when changing the deployment of the ingress controller itself (e.g. when adding more NGINX pods to scale up).
 - Accept that there will be occasional bursts of reset connections.
 For low-availability internal services, this may be acceptable as-is.